Kaya Alina.jpg

 ART as EMERGENCE

-Texture of Love is an interactive backdrop led by Erika Lutz and youth artists in collaboration with On the Margins and Kimzin Creative.
-The collaboration centers Asesadores, a multidisciplinary counsel of QBIPOC artists who are re-envisioning how artists' dignity, belonging, and cultural safety can be better honored in Sonoma County.
+Texture of Love is an interactive backdrop led by Erika Lutz and youth artists in collaboration with On the Margins and Kimzin Creative to reimagine equitable arts funding in Sonoma County for artists and culture workers.
+The collaboration centered Asesores, a diverse multidisciplinary counsel of artists who re-envisioned how artists' dignity, belonging, and cultural safety can be better honored in Sonoma County.